Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - < 0.2nm rmsd -> same
 - > 0.5nm rmsd -> different

 ### Should you just run All vs All on PDB?
-What is the purpose of doing that
+What is the purpose of doing that?
 - Purpose would be to find the different zones -> TP and FP depending on the alignment score -> find out what scores are meaningful
 - Should be run on sequence-unique subset, not whole PDB
 - But: not redundancy-reduced vs. redundancy-reduced, because there would be no similar pair left by definition!!